7 Best Welcome Email Examples to Engage Your Customers

-8 out of 10 customers expect to receive a welcome message after they sign up for a mailing list.
+8 out of 10 customers expect to receive a welcome emails after they sign up for a mailing list.

 Let’s agree, that’s a huge unrevealed potential and opportunity to approach your new subscribers who’ve just confirmed that they are into you.